RedHatInsights/edge-frontend/README.md

 ### **For frontend and backend**

-In one termainal setup and run the [Edge-api](https://github.com/RedHatInsights/edge-api)
+In one terminal setup and run [Edge-api](https://github.com/RedHatInsights/edge-api)

 In another terminal run